Daayiee Abdullah

-Daayiee Abdullah (داعية عبد الله, born Sidney Thompson) was an American Imam based in Washington, D.C.
+Daayiee Abdullah (January 11, 1954 – August 3, 2025; داعية عبد الله, born Sidney Thompson) was an American Imam based in Washington, D.C.
 Abdullah was, after the 2025 death of Muhsin Hendricks until his own death in August 2025, one of five living openly gay Imams in the world (the others being Ludovic-Mohamed Zahed of France, Mullah Taha of Iran, El-Farouk Khaki of Toronto's el-Tawhid Juma Circle/The Unity Mosque, and Nur Warsame of Australia).
 Abdullah was a member of and spiritual advisor of the Al-Fatiha Foundation until it closed in 2011.

 As a Muslim leader, Abdullah's homosexuality caused controversy due to the traditionally upheld beliefs about homosexuality in Islam.

 Early life and education

 Abdullah was born in 1954 as Sidney Thompson in Detroit, Michigan.
-He is African American.
+He was African American.
 His parents supported him, his six older brothers, his younger sister, and his oldest step-sister from his father's first marriage to find religion despite his parents' Southern Baptist beliefs.
 When he was 8 years old, he visited a synagogue, a Hindu temple, and an assortment of Christian denominations.
 None of these religions he had explored fit him exactly, so he continued to search for a religion he could put his faith into.
 He converted to Islam at age 30.

 When Abdullah was 15, he graduated from high school early because he had gone to summer school most summers.
 Along with summer school, he and his family travelled around North America so that he could see what the world was truly like.
 His parents believed that once a member of the family had graduated high school, he was an adult.
 Knowing this, Abdullah came out to his parents, and was accepted after assuring his parents that they had "done nothing wrong."
 Abdullah has said that he knew he was attracted to other boys at the age of five.
 His parents, now both deceased, were a source of inspiration and confidence for him growing up.

 Abdullah was a Community Scholar at Georgetown University studying Chinese and graduated from the David A. Clarke School of Law in Washington, D.C. in 1995 as a juris doctor.
 He attended the Graduate School of Islamic Social Sciences in Ashburn, Virginia from 2000 to 2003, but was expelled when the school discovered he was gay.